-This guide tells you how to submit a Hangouts Chat bot to the G Suite Marketplace.
-Listing your bot this way lets any Hangouts Chat user add it to a space.
+This guide tells you how to submit a Google Chat bot to the G Suite Marketplace.
+Listing your bot this way lets any Google Chat user add it to a space.

 Testing within a domain

 When you first start developing your bot, you should build and test locally, then expand your scope to include other users in your domain.

 You'll create the bot, fill out metadata, and then publish it to specific users, groups, or your entire domain.
 This work consists of the following steps:

 - Create a bot using HTTP, Apps Script, or another technology